Khush-Vaghela/NVIDIA-Nemotron-Model-Reasoning-Challenge/README.md

 the 7,680-token budget and never boxing an answer.
 The lever, therefore, is not better rule-coverage but **concise, bounded, terminating traces**.

-## What we did NOT find useful

-Before settling on conciseness, we tested a structural-variant hypothesis on the numeral
-family: that augmenting with unseen rule structures (e.g. Roman→Arabic, other bases) would improve generalization.
-A held-out probe refuted this for most cases — the base model already generalizes to unseen numeral structures (Arabic→base-7: 100%, Roman→Arabic: 97%), with one narrow exception (base-7→decimal induction: 18%).
-The takeaway: **structural-variant augmentation is a narrow lever, not a broad one.** This redirected effort toward the truncation problem, where the real headroom lay.

 ## Method: concise, code-verified synthetic traces

 For each of the three high-headroom families (bit, equation, cryptarithm) we built a